AndrewAlizaga/CoolMusicApp/README.md

 2 - Have a SQL Server instance running either on you env or the cloud to connect 3 - Have the lastest version of golang installed

-In order to run the app follow the next steps!
+In order to run the app follow the next steps

 1) Clone the repository
 ``` bash